Gyaros: Exile on the island during the 20th century

-A red brick prison building held approximately 10,000 inmates between 1948 and 1953 for their participation in the Greek Resistance organization Ethniko Apeleftherotiko Metopo (EAM) or for their involvement in the Greek Civil War (1945–1949).
+A red brick prison building held approximately 10,000 inmates between 1948 and 1953 for their participation in Ethniko Apeleftherotiko Metopo (EAM) or for their involvement in the Greek Civil War (1945–1949).
 Jehovah's Witnesses were also sentenced to exile on the island as Christian conscientious objectors.

 The prison was used again by the Greek military junta during the years 1967 to 1974.

 The structures on the island are decaying due to weathering and lack of maintenance.
 In four separate sites north of the prison building are also the ruins of camps where prisoners lived in tents, both summer and winter.
 Once a year, the men and women who are alive and in good health (most of them were born between the 1910s and 1930s) and who were formerly imprisoned on the island for their political views pay tribute by visiting the island and holding a ceremony in the cemetery of those who died on the island.

 The Greek government used the island as a target range for the Hellenic Navy until the year 2000.
 The island is currently off-limits to the general public except during commemorative events and approaching or fishing in close proximity is forbidden by the Hellenic Coast Guard.

+Ecology and conservation

+After Greece stopped using the island as a target range, Gyros became an important wildlife refuge in the Aegean Sea.
+The island and its surrounding waters became one of the largest breeding populations of the Mediterranean Monks Seal, that has become one of the world's rarest mammals.
+The island's location along with the absence of permanent human settlement have made it a safe haven for the species.
+In 2011 the waters around Gyaros were designated a marine protected area under the Natura 2000 network.
+This was followed by fishing restrictions and monitoring the Monk Seal population.
+The island has also become an important habitat for seabirds, most notable the Yelkouan shearwater.